 The sound of water, the scent of flowers and the warmth of sunlight unfolds across Yerba Buena Gardens.
 Each of these public gardens combines design and plantings to reflect the diversity of cultures in San Francisco and the world.
 The open sky and the backdrop of buildings and bridges create a serene oasis in the middle of the bustle of downtown.

-Yerba Buena Garden’s five-acre Esplanade of landscaped lawns, trees, flowers, falling water, public art, and small cafes is the perfect place to play, chill out, enjoy lunch or listen to a free outdoor concert.
-For residents and visitors alike, it is the front yard to the City.
-Conventioneers enjoy the stroll through the gardens on the way to Moscone Center.
+Yerba Buena Garden’s five-acre lawn of planted gardens, flowers, and public art is the perfect place to play, chill out, enjoy lunch or listen to a free concert.

 Cho-En Butterfly Garden

 Artist Reiko Goto created a graceful and serene Butterfly Garden whose plantings provide the habitat for a number of species of native San Francisco butterflies.
 Rest on a bench, learn about butterflies from beautiful painted tiles or just watch a self-sustaining population of butterflies including the popular Monarchs.
 The plants in the garden are also native to the Bay Area and encourage growth in all four forms of the butterfly: egg, larva, pupa and adult.

 The Oche Wat Te Ou | Reflection Garden was created by artists Jaune Quick-to-See Smith and James Lunain in 1993.
 This piece, a tribute to the native Ohlone, is in the form of a semicircular wood wall patterned with Ohlone basket designs which surround a small crescent-shaped pool and a circle of rocks.
 Oche Wat Te Ou is a contemplative environment that harkens the traditions of storytelling and poetry.